 Staff and directors are trained to recognize COVID-19 signs and symptoms.
-Directors will conduct health screening questions and temperature checks at check in.
 If, at any point, campers exhibit symptoms throughout the day, they will be removed from the group and isolated following CDC guidelines until an adult can pick them up.
-Siblings of the camper may also need to go home.
-Other families in the group will be notified and encouraged to watch for symptoms, but will not be required to go home since we’re cleaning and distancing like pros.
+Other families present at camp will be notified and encouraged to watch for symptoms, but will not be required to go home since we’re cleaning and distancing like pros.
 Campers can return after 24 hours, if they are fever-free without the use of fever-reducing medications (see above).

-Camp will be cleaned and disinfected thoroughly, and HQ will assess all health and safety procedures, site operations, and any need for increased monitoring and/or training.
-If, for any reason, camp does close for an extended period of time, families will be refunded for any in-person days missed.
+Camp will be cleaned and disinfected thoroughly, and HQ will asses all health and safety procedures, site operations, and any need for increased monitoring and/or training.

 Plan for Care of Mildly Ill Campers